jhumelsine/jhumelsine.github.io/_posts/2025-06-23-test-layers.md

 The [Trophy Test Strategy](https://kentcdodds.com/blog/the-testing-trophy-and-testing-classifications) focuses upon Integration/Acceptance Tests.
 This is represented in the silhouette of Trophy Cup with few System Tests at the top, most tests in the middle with Integration/Acceptance Tests and a few Unit Tests underneath.
 The Trophy Test Strategy also includes a pedestal, which represents Static Analysis Tests, which are linters that check the implementation for coding standards and practices.
 The other test strategies tend to include them as well, but they don’t tend to show up in their definitions.

 ### Pros
 The theory behind the Trophy Test Strategy is that we want to focus upon customer and user desired behaviors, which would be defined in Acceptance Tests.
-The customer doesn’t care about the implementation, so we shouldn't dedicated resources that are aligned with the design.
+The customer doesn’t care about the implementation, so we shouldn't dedicate many resources to tests that are aligned with the design.
 The customer only cares about the features they will be using, and Acceptance Tests describe the scenarios for those features independent of the implementation.

 The Integration/Acceptance Tests would tend to cover a significant amount of code.
 Unit Tests would be added to cover the remaining code.
 These tests would tend to be edge case code that can’t easily be covered via Integration/Acceptance Tests.